-We’ve all grown to love Bluetooth earbuds, but now you just might ditch them and consider Bluetooth sunglasses.
+We’ve all loved Bluetooth earbuds, but now you might ditch them and consider Bluetooth sunglasses.
 This is because they can both be combined into one single package.
 You get to enjoy the best of both worlds.
 Brands are working tirelessly to incorporate audio technology into sunglasses.
-They can radically change the way you pick up your phone calls and even listen to music.
-You can listen to your tunes without having to think about whether your earbuds are in place.
+They can radically change how you pick up your phone calls and even listen to music.
+You can listen to your tunes without thinking about whether your earbuds are in place.

 You won’t worry anymore about everyone around hearing everything you’re listening to.
 The speakers on the smart sunglasses are located directly above your ears.
 Therefore, the sound is radiated to your ears only.
 However, Bluetooth sunglasses aren’t just created for you to enjoy audio.
 You also get video options.
 You get to record different experiences from the first-person point of view.
 It might sound crazy, but we’ll have a closer look at that.